stevenduval/FSJS_P7/README.md

 User can also directly change the /search/term path and results will display.

 ### Installing
 This project does utilize a build tool and several libraries and so all dependencies will need to be installed if running locally.
+You also will need to create a config.js file and obtain a flicker api key in order to use this app.
 ## Deployment

 Clone the project - (https://github.com/stevenduval/FSJS_P7) -